In this post you will learn 16 phrasal verbs with out. Phrasal verbs change the verb’s meaning based on the preposition that goes after them.

 The pills knocked me out, I didn’t hear her.

-2. to eliminate someone from a competition
+Meaning: to eliminate someone from a competition

 Example:

-They were lucky to stay in the top four with victory over the team they knocked out of the tournament.
+They were lucky to stay in the top four with a victory over the team they knocked out of the tournament.

 run out